mmomtchev/Forez/README.md

 This can also be interpreted as another sign that this must be in fact the old Forez - Guy IV.
 It is difficult to imagine a 19-year old count successfully challenging the military command of a king.
 Thibault IV was selected as a military leader of the crusade because he was the only knight holding a king-level title ([10], page 312) - being also king of Navarre.
 History remembers him as a great poet, but both his military campaigns ended in disaster.
 Still, challenging his leadership would have been possible only for a very experienced military commander.

 [11], page 166 contains an account of Guy of Forez being taken prisoner and then ransomed in 1240, which seems to be a work of fiction and not mentioned in any examined primary sources.
+Or, it may be influenced by a similar event during Guy V life during the Seventh Crusade ([25], page 495) which also appears to be fictious - see the section the Seventh Crusade.

 #### Supervising the construction of the Ascalon fortress